deck-app/init/README.md

 # Iris stack

-> Iris project with Alpine linux Iris is a fast, simple yet fully featured and very efficient web framework for Go.
-Super easy to get started and running in a few mins
+> Iris project with Alpine Linux.
+Iris is a fast, simple yet fully featured and very efficient web framework for Go programming language.
+Super easy to get started and running in a few mins.

 ## Install